 The challenges associated with erosion can potentially be avoided by advanced planning, such as the development and implementation of land-use plans and building setbacks, which identify the various erosion threats and require construction some distance from the shoreline with the intent of preventing erosion from impacting a structure during the lifetime of the building.
-Areas of high chronic erosion, or where shoreline change patterns are variable over time (for example, inlet hazard areas), may require more restrictive policies to avoid threats to infrastructure from erosion.
+Areas of high chronic erosion, or where shoreline change patterns are variable over time (for example, inlet hazard areas; see the 2025 Inlet Hazard Area Update, Division of Coastal Management, 2025), may require more restrictive policies to avoid threats to infrastructure from erosion.
 In the case of erosion associated with movement of inlets that are not stabilized, relocation of the inlet throat and routine maintenance may provide a viable alternative to structures, as in the case of Mason Inlet, NC and Bogue Inlet, NC.